Clovisindo/Blasphemous2InputSystem/README.md

 Process each command in the state machine that runs that type of command.
 Executes current state machines Update() methods.
 Check transition rules for the move and action state machines.
+Some state can bufer specific command to make a smooth transition between states, for example jump state bufered jump command some frames before ending.
 Read inputBuffer to check combos ( read but don't have any combo implemented yet).
 Implement several events to be called from the different states: player receive attack, when player takes damage or die,etc.
 Some of this logic is separated in another service "Player Domain Service" for better layer design.